 SMART Response interactive response systems

-The SMART Response system helps students with additional learning needs
+The SMART Response system helps students with special needs

-- Easily input their responses using simple handheld remotes (or clickers) with large, colourful buttons and symbols
+- Easily input their responses using simple handheld remotes (or clickers) with large, colorful buttons and symbols

 - Participate in lessons regardless of reading level or degree of fine motor development – the remotes meet universal design for learning standards

 - Stay involved in lessons by using the remote's raised symbols and large buttons – especially important for students with visual impairments

 The SMART Table interactive learning center helps students with special needs

 - Engage in lessons by learning in the same ways in which they play